picsoung/picsoung.github.com/source/_posts/2014-03-14-use-google-spreasheet-and-firebase-as-backend-for-your-site.markdown

 Your test should pass and add a record to [Firebase](http://firebase.com).
 Check on the [Firebase](http://firebase.com) forge to see if it worked.
 A common problem is that [Firebase](http://firebase.com) does not like variable names with special character, and Google Spreadsheet column names are usually called *gsx$columnname*.

-One solution to that is to rename columns in the *Fields to store* part as described [here](https://zapier.com/help/how-get-started-firebase/#common-problems-with-firebase)
+One solution,is to rename columns in the *Fields to store* part as described [here](https://zapier.com/help/how-get-started-firebase/#common-problems-with-firebase)

 ## Website setup
 Now that our data are stored on [Firebase](http://firebase.com), we need to get them and display them on the page.